| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 2. For Adults

 Concentrate on energy, immunity and weight.
-Balance proteins, carbohydrates, and healthy fats and eat lots of fiber and water.
+Balance the proteins, carbohydrates, and healthy fats and eat lots of fiber and water.

 3. For Seniors